Gadiinha/Gadiinha/README.md

-✨Heello!!
+✨Oiie!!
 Tô inventando moda por aqui!! ✨
-Tmj é nóis!!
 <!---
 Gadiinha/Gadiinha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.